-We advocate for Yarra’s shopping streets to be upgraded to the ‘Melbourne Shopping Street’ layout, with wide footpaths, trees, bicycle lanes and level access tram stops.
-Cars share a lane with trams and park on side streets.
+We advocate for Yarra’s shopping streets to be upgraded with wider footpaths, trees, bicycle lanes and level access tram stops; cars share a lane with trams and shoppers park on side streets.
+For our 20 metre wide tram-based shopping streets, we call this the ‘Melbourne Shopping Street’ reference design.

 Guidance from the book ‘Soft City’